FrietzeLabUVM/cutruntools/USAGE.md

 -rw-rw-r-- 1 qz64 qz64 188799 Feb  8 22:41 GATA1_D7_30min_chr11_aligned_reads-chr11-5245029-5303165.bam
 ```

 Many of the files in ths folder are intermediary files and can be ignored.
-The important files are the three bigwigs (`.frag.ends.R1.bw`, `.frag.ends.R2.bw`, and `.frag.ends.bw`) The R1 and R2 bigwigs designate strand-specific cut profiles.
-The `frag.ends.bw` is one that combines cuts from both strands.
-The bigwigs can be displayed in any visualization tools such as IGV or UCSC genome browser.
+The important files are the three bigwigs (`.frag.ends.R1.bw`, `.frag.ends.R2.bw`, and `.frag.ends.bw`). **The R1 and R2 bigwigs designate strand-specific cut profiles that were created.
+The `frag.ends.bw` is one that combines cuts from both strands.** The bigwigs can be displayed in any visualization tools such as IGV or UCSC genome browser.